 At CRMS, there are many projects and programs that require funding to be completed.
 Several of these projects are related to maintaining the campus and its buildings.
 CRMS remains committed to preserving its property and its history, while at the same time ensuring that the school’s facilities are adequate for educating the students of today and future generations.
 Others of these projects are designed to enhance programs by providing new facilities or equipment to ensure excellence in all areas of the CRMS curriculum.

-Capital Campaign improvements, CRMS is also working on the following projects.
+CRMS is currently working on the following projects.
 If any of these speak to you or to your experiences with CRMS and you would like to make a gift to the future of the school, please contact Lisa Raleigh

 at 970-963-2562 in the Development Office to discuss them further.